 Tracking your sales conversion rate is critical to the success of the business, and finance plays a vital role in accessing and analyzing those numbers.
 But, without the right tools, just gathering that data can take hours of the finance team’s time, so there’s less time to examine the “why” behind the numbers.
 Providing faster, more efficient access to important metrics improves leadership’s ability to adjust strategic decisions on the fly and better meet the goals of the business.

-Mosaic gives you the real-time information you need about your sales conversion rate and other sales metrics so you have more time to collaborate with other team leaders.
+Mosaic gives you the real-time information you need about your sales conversion rate and other sales metrics in an intuitive, customizable sales dashboard so you have more time to collaborate with other team leaders.
 With the help of Mosaic’s sales cycle dashboard, finance can efficiently track and analyze important metrics with customizable financial analytics dashboards.
 Measure deal conversion rates on a monthly, quarterly, or annual basis and click on specific parts of the chart to dive deeper into the data to see which customers were won or lost.
 Now you have the ability to sum things up to provide each department what they need to take actionable steps to fuel proactive strategy.

 With dashboards like the sales cycle dashboard, you view data at a glance.
 This gives you more time to collaborate across departments to optimize proactive decision-making and a good sales conversion rate overall.
 Request a demo today to discover how Mosaic can save you time on gathering and analyzing data by providing real-time access to the metrics you need.